kaakaa/mattermost-emojigen/README.md

 ## Set up

+Mattermost EmojiGen plugin needs [personal access token](https://docs.mattermost.com/developer/personal-access-tokens.html) to create emojis via Mattermost REST API.
+We recommend creating bot account, and using access token of the bot.

 ### 1. Create bot account

-Mattermost EmojiGen plugin needs [personal access token](https://docs.mattermost.com/developer/personal-access-tokens.html) to create emojis via Mattermost REST API.
-We recommends creating bot account, and using access token of bot.

-1. Create bot account from **Main Menu > Integrations > Bot Accounts**.
+1. Create bot account from **Main Menu > Integrations > Bot Accounts**
    - https://docs.mattermost.com/developer/bot-accounts.html#bot-account-creation
-2. Copy the Access Token that is displayed when the bot account creation is completed.
+2. Copy the Access Token that is displayed when the bot account creation is completed
    - Copied token will be used in step `2-3`

 ![](./screenshots/bot_access_token.png)